-Performance Measures for this RFP are for FY21 grant programs Use the Performance Measures that are included in this RFP.
+- Performance Measures for this RFP are for FY23 grant programs.
+Use the Performance Measures that are included in this RFP.
 CHANGES TO THE PERFORMANCE MEASURES ARE NOT ALLOWED.
-Applications that change the Performance Measures, Outcomes and/or Indicators are subject to disqualification.
-Note: The New Performance Measures that applied to FY22 grants do not apply to FY21 grants.

-• Transition from Dun & Bradstreet Number (DUNS) to SAM -- the Government's Entity Identifier

-On April 4, 2022, the federal government, including the USDA, transitioned away from using the DUNS Number as its entity identifier and now uses the new, government-owned Unique Entity ID (UEI) also referred to as the SAM number.
+Applications that change the Performance Measures, Outcomes and/or Indicators are subject to disqualification. - For this application, a Unique Entity ID (UEI) / System for Award Management (SAM) Number will be required. - Transition from Dun & Bradstreet Number (DUNS) to SAM -- the Government's Entity Identifier On April 4, 2022, the federal government, including the USDA, transitioned away from using the DUNS Number as its entity identifier and now uses the new, government-owned Unique Entity ID (UEI) also referred to as the SAM number.